KeithSloan/GDML/README.md

 Given a lot more solids are supported for import, it is not too difficult to add more, so if you feel you need a particular solid to be added please contact me.

+## GDML Tessellated Objects

+The following icons are available for Tessellated operations

+### T - Tessellate

+If the selected FreeCAD object has a Shape then a GDML Tesselated Object is created by using the Meshing Workbench default options.
+If a material is also selected this will determine the GDML material of the created GDML Tessellated Object

+### M 2 T - Mesh 2 Tessellate

+If the selected FreeCAD object is a mesh then a GDML Tessellated Object is created.
+Again if a material is also selected then this will set the GDML material of the GDML Tessellated Object.

+   1) FreeCAD Supports a large number of mesh file formats including stl, ply, etc so Mesh 2 Tessellate allows these to be converted to a GDML Tessellate object

+   2) The Mesh Workbench offers a range of meshing facilites with options ( Meshes | create mesh from Shape )

+      * Standard
+      * Mefisto
+      * Netgen

+      So having created a mesh using the Mesh workbench, one can then switch to the GDML Workbench to create GDML Tessellated objects from these.

 ## GDML Import

 A lot more GDML solids are supported for import.
 For example all Solids